devansh-m12/devansh-m12/README.md

 ## 🚀 **About Me**
 🌐 I'm a passionate **Web Developer** from **Earth** 🌏, constantly exploring and mastering new technologies.
-✨ I thrive on building innovative web solutions and delving into cutting-edge technologies.
+✨ I survive on building innovative web solutions and delving into cutting-edge technologies.
 Let's **create, innovate, and inspire** together!

 ---